Licking County Vehicle Impound Guide

 If You Don't Have a Valid License

-- They need: Their valid driver's license, a signed authorization from you allowing them to pick up the vehicle, and the vehicle's title or registration.
+- They need: their valid driver's license, a signed authorization letter from you granting them permission to retrieve the vehicle, and the vehicle's title or registration in your name.

 Timeline